drivelling-spinel/tartar/doc/extras.md

 target system.

-To use, download the original COD distribution (the file I got was named CC-COD.ZIP), unzip it and then copy over the contents of EXTRAS\COD10.
+To use, download the original COD distribution (the file I got was named CC-COD.ZIP), unzip it and then copy over the contents of GOODIES\COD10.
 It is not necessary to overrite KEYS.CSC with the version provided, if it's already present in your COD directory.
 Simply run COD.EXE to play.

 ### Eternity dialog tools

-A Python-based tool to compile dialog scripts into binary format that Eternity Engine originally used for dialogs is included in EXTRAS\DLGTOOLS.
+A Python-based tool to compile dialog scripts into binary format that Eternity Engine originally used for dialogs is included in GOODIES\DLGTOOLS.
 Sample scripts in plain text format and resulting binary lumps are provided as well.
 To run the tool first make sure Python 3 is installed, then run the following command, replacing the names of script file and dialog lump